siyandacele/Setting-up-node.js-to-work-well-for-ubuntu-Steps/README.md

 export PATH=~/.npm-global/bin:$PATH
 source ~/.profile
 ```
-...Now to test your new configuration, install a package globally without using sudo:
+3. Now to test your new configuration, install a package globally without using sudo:
 ```
 npm install -g jshint
 ```